-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 LOWEST ATAR TO RECEIVE AN OFFER 2023 DURATION START SEMESTER CAMPUS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 742902 5685 N/A N/A N/A 2 years full-time (or part-time equivalent) 1 St Lucia An approved bachelor's degree in a field other than education with a minimum GPA of 4.5 from an approved tertiary institution that meets the requirements for 2 teaching areas of the secondary curriculum in Australian schools.
-Students will be required to submit a statement addressing non-academic criteria including their motivation and suitability for teaching.
+QTAC CODE UQ CODE DURATION START SEMESTER CAMPUS ADMISSION REQUIREMENTS 742902 2 years full-time (or part-time equivalent) 1 An approved bachelor's degree in a field other than education with a minimum GPA of 4.5 from an approved tertiary institution that meets the requirements for 2 teaching areas of the secondary curriculum in Australian schools.
 Refer to the School of Education website education.uq.edu.au for further information on entry requirements.
-Students must also meet non-academic eligibility requirements (NARTE).
+Students must also meet non-academic eligibility requirements (NARTE)